venkat1701/systemdesignplaylist/docs/StackOverflow.md

 ## Introduction

-Let's be honest; Stack Overflow needs no introduction.
+Stack Overflow needs no introduction.
 As the world's largest programming Q&A platform, it serves over 100 million developers monthly, hosts more than 23 million questions, and processes billions of page views annually.
 But behind this seemingly simple interface lies one of the most sophisticated content platforms ever built.

 What makes Stack Overflow particularly interesting from a system design perspective isn't just its scale—it's the intricate balance between maintaining high-quality content, enabling real-time interactions, and scaling to serve a massive global developer community.
 The platform has evolved from a simple Q&A site to a complex ecosystem that includes Teams, Jobs, and Developer Survey products.